 There are many opportunities to work on real-world projects with nonprofit clients in the Columbus area as an MBA student at Fisher.

 Even though it feels like classes just started, second term is only weeks away, and it is already almost time to schedule for spring semester.
 That means I need to start thinking about which track I will be specializing in: corporate finance, investment management, risk management, or real estate.
 Right now, my SMF classmates seem pretty evenly divided between corporate finance and investment management, with a handful of others pursuing risk management and real estate.
 I personally am still torn between the corporate and investment tracks.
-Not having a finance background, I think it will take me a bit longer to determine what jobs interest me, and into what categories those jobs fall.

 I've said this previously, but one of the coolest aspects of the MAcc program is the option to take electives ... lots of electives.
 Under the new semester requirements, you'll take 31 semester hours of courses.
 Of those, only 10 semester hours are core requirements!
 You do the math...okay, okay I'll do it for you...that leaves 21 semester hours of electives!!
 Sarah asked what some of my favorite electives have been, and I'm more than happy to elaborate on my experience!